-The subjects are located within the popular commuter village of Houston.
-The immediately surrounding area is developed with properties of similar age and character with the modern Cala development located to rear.
+The subjects are located centrally within Elderslie.
+The immediately surrounding area is developed with properties of similar age and character and all usual residential amenities and transport links are available nearby.

-2.0 DESCRIPTION 2.1 Age: Approximately 45 years.
+2.0 DESCRIPTION 2.1 Age: Approximately 60 years.